Profession: King of England

 - 1533-05-23 King Henry VIII of England & Catherine of Aragon's marriage declared null & void by authority English clergy not the Pope

-- 1533-05-28 The Archbishop of Canterbury voids the marriage of King Henry VIII of England & Anne Boleyn
+- 1533-05-28 The Archbishop of Canterbury voids the marriage of King Henry VIII of England and Anne Boleyn

 - 1539-10-04 English King Henry VIII marries Anne of Cleves, his 4th wife